-St. Croix history, "Twin Cities" Frederiksted and Christiansted .
-The Climate is subtropical, with average temperatures year-round in the 80s.
+Our "Twin Cities" are Frederiksted in the west and Christiansted in the east.
+The climate is subtropical, with average temperatures year-round in the 80s.
 Click Here to see what it is today!
-The Language is English and they use the US Dollar for currency.
+The Language is English and we use the US Dollar for currency.
 It is the largest of the three principal islands comprising the U.S. Virgin Islands, St. Croix's diversity is partly due to its size - 28 miles long and 7 miles wide.
 This tropical island is three times the size of nearby St. Thomas, and its terrain is uniquely diverse.
-A lush rain forest in the western mountains and undulating hills in the interior are a marked contrast to the spiny desert vegetation and dry, rocky red cliffs found on the eastern end.
+A lush rainforest in the western mountains and undulating hills in the interior are a marked contrast to the spiny desert vegetation and dry, rocky red cliffs found on the eastern end.
 Year-round temperatures average 80 degrees during the day and 70 degrees at night; constant trade winds keep the island cool and pleasant.
 There is an excellent published guide for this island called "St. Croix This Week".
-The guide is about 45 pages in length.
 The guide gives the schedule for the entire months activities including cruise ship arrivals.
 The guide is full of useful information including maps of the island and the two major cities.
 It also includes information on all the attractions of the island, history, local advertisements and reviews on many restaurants.

 The Dutch and English were among the first to establish themselves on St. Croix; both powers had a presence on the island by 1625.
 The Dutch shared their settlement with a handful of French Huguenots from nearby St. Kitts.
 The two colonies coexisted without major incident until 1645, when the island's Dutch governor killed his English counterpart.
 A skirmish ensued between the two colonies during which the Dutch governor was mortally wounded.
 The English colonists extended a conciliatory invitation to his successor; however, upon his arrival at the colony, the Dutch official was arrested and publicly executed.
 The Dutch were forced to abandon their colony and retire to St. Eustatius and St. Maarten, while their French neighbors relocated to Guadeloupe.
 The English solidified their claim on St. Croix and remained unchallenged for the next four years.